 We've currently tested seven Sonos soundbars.
 Sonos is an audio-centric brand that sells a wide range of home audio devices, including speakers.
 The brand focuses on creating multi-room home audio systems that bring your favorite music to every room of your house, creating a unique ecosystem that's easy to control via its all-in-one app.
-Its soundbars fit right into the mix, and you can even pair them with some of the brand's speakers and subwoofers for a more immersive surround sound.
+Its soundbars fit right into the mix, and you can even pair them with some Sonos rear speakers and a subwoofer for a more immersive surround sound.

 If you're looking for a more affordable alternative, check out the Sonos Beam (Gen 2) with Sub Mini + One SL Speakers.
 It's the next generation of the original Sonos Beam, and it keeps the same small and compact design to easily fit into your living room setup.
 However, it adds support for Dolby Atmos content, meaning you can enjoy an immersive sound with your favorite movies and TV shows found on streaming platforms and Blu-rays.
 Despite its small size, it uses psychoacoustic principles to stretch sound past the edges of the bar itself for a more cinematic feel, so you feel immersed in your audio.